Skip to main content

 It is not the right choice if you are looking for a long, composed meal with wine pairing, an English-language menu, or a room designed for a celebration dinner.
 For those occasions, look elsewhere in our full Seoul restaurants guide.
 For context on where to stay nearby, see our Seoul hotels guide.
 If you are planning a broader Korea trip, Mori in Busan and Baegyangsa Temple in Jangseong-gun offer entirely different registers of Korean food worth knowing about.

-For Korean food comparisons beyond Seoul, Atomix in New York City shows how Korean culinary tradition translates at the very leading of the fine-dining market, which makes the contrast with a ₩ Bib Gourmand specialist like Yonggeumok instructive: both are serious, and the gap in price does not map simply onto a gap in value.
+For Korean food comparisons beyond Seoul, Atomix in New York City shows how Korean culinary tradition translates at the very best of the fine-dining market, which makes the contrast with a ₩ Bib Gourmand specialist like Yonggeumok instructive: both are serious, and the gap in price does not map simply onto a gap in value.

 See also: Seoul bars guide | Seoul wineries guide | Seoul experiences guide